customer journey map template on a Miro board

 What are the benefits of customer journey mapping?

-Using a customer journey map can be key to better understanding your customers.
+Using a user journey map template can be key to better understanding your customers.
 Customer journey mapping puts you and your team in the mind of the customer and helps you to visualize what they are experiencing at each stage and touchpoint with your business or product.
 Outlining the stages of interaction, while keeping the customer front and center, allows you to identify any pain points that could be improved.
 This will better not only the customer experience but will help with customer retention in the long run.

 What is a touchpoint in a customer journey map?